awieber-twilio/hls-flex-spotlight/README.md

 ## Prerequisites
 You can use your local machine's CLI or a VM for the following steps.
 This workshop has been tested on MacOS.
 1. Basic CLI competency is required.
-No Twilio experience is required, but may be useful.
+No Twilio experience is required, but would be useful.
 An eagerness to build and learn is a must!
 2. Install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).
 <!-- 2.
 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 3. Launch Docker and wait for it to start.